 The 2nd Amendment's application is expanding in Illinois; however,

 gun owners, dealers, and collectors must still comply with state and federal

 laws that regulate these weapons.
 Illinois' gun laws are listed under

-some items, including fully-automatic machine guns, armor-piercing bullets,
+completely prohibits some lethal items, including fully-automatic machine

 FOID: Firearm Owner's Identification Card

 In Illinois, you need a FOID card to lawfully purchase and possess a firearm.

 It is a Class A misdemeanor to possess a gun without a FOID card, assuming